 For today’s action call 866 259 4205

-January has arrived kicking off one of our most productive periods for offshore angling while the back country remains fast paced with the widest variety of sport fish to predators for the light tackle angler to pursue.
-It’s a great time to fish the waters of Key West!
+January has arrived bringing with it the start of some very productive periods for offshore angling while the back country remains fast paced with the widest variety of sport fish to predators for the light tackle angler to pursue.
+It’s an awesome time to fish the prolific waters of Key West!

-Our offshore fishing has vastly improved.
-The iconic Sailfish bite is on!
-January is the real kick off for one of our most productive time frames offshore which continues for months into the spring.
+Our offshore fishing has kicked into high gear.
+The Sailfish are here!
+January is the beginning for one of our most productive time frames offshore which continues for months into the spring.
 January is all about Kingfish action.
-Big “Smoker” Kingfish continue providing excellent action well offshore and occasionally nearer the reef.
+Big “Smoker” Kingfish will be providing excellent action well offshore and occasionally nearer the reef.
 The Mackerel family is here in huge numbers in general with quality size Cero and Spanish.
 January remains an excellent time to target the action packed Black Fin Tuna.
 There are few species of pelagic fish capable of the total chaos when a school of big Black Fin show up.
 We continue taking the solitary Wahoo during January.
-Soon as we begin thinking the Mahi action is slow we will have a few days of great action fire up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as a wonderful bonus fish when they come in the boat during January.
+Soon as begin thinking the Mahi action is slow we will have a few days of great action fire up…there seems to always be a few Mahi around in our waters but in fairness to the angler…think of them as a wonderful bonus fish when they come in the boat during January.
 The apex predators remain active with January being a good month for large Barracuda.
-We are moving into an exciting period for offshore fishing however, we believe a ½ day charter still has some challenges with ever changing travel times between marina and fishing grounds.
+We are moving into an exciting period for offshore however, we believe a ½ day charter still has some challenges with ever changing travel times between marina and fishing grounds.
 Best bet book at least the ¾ day (six hour trip) especially if you are a party of three or four or more.

 Reef & Wreck: